-DvLED video walls have different installation requirements than other display options
+Why do DvLED video walls have different installation requirements than other display options?

-With so many advances in digital display technology in the last decade, the types of displays and video walls that consumers expect to see has changed over time.
+With so many advances in digital display technology in the last decade, the types of displays and video walls consumers expect to see have changed over time.
 We see an increasing need for large video walls that deliver memorable first impressions and achieve maximum impact.
-True video walls are not simple LCD screens, they require something more because they are something more.
+Actual video walls are not simple LCD screens; they require something more because they are something more.
 They are intended to be the eye-catching, mind-blowing centerpiece that delivers nothing short of that wow factor.

-Traditional LCD-based video displays are workhorses, but they can’t get away from the fact that they are limited in shape and scope, and inherently come with frames around each screen.
+Traditional LCD-based video displays are workhorses, but they can’t get away from being limited in shape and scope and inherently come with frames around each screen.
 Enter direct view LED (dvLED) video walls, which pick up where conventional LCDs leave off.
-Installations of dvLED video walls are replacing and becoming the de facto signage choice around the world because they deliver 100% seamless, intensely bright, high-contrast images from virtually any angle and any viewing distance.
+Installations of dvLED video walls are replacing and becoming the de facto signage choice worldwide.
+They deliver 100% seamless, intensely bright, high-contrast images from virtually any angle and viewing distance.
 Because of their modular and lightweight design, dvLEDs can do what conventional LCDs and LEDs could only dream of.
 They can be configured and installed for essentially any size or shape application—even curved surfaces.
 This makes them ideal for sports venues, corporate lobbies, conference rooms, retail environments, transportation hubs, museums, entertainment centers, restaurants, hospitality venues, and command and control facilities.

 DvLED video walls bring content to life; however, with a massive leap in utility and vitality, they also come with some challenges that other video walls either don’t have or have overcome.
-For newcomers to the dvLED installation game, the task can be daunting, but with a little planning and patience, they can make a beautiful display, every time.
-Here are some challenges that dvLED presents, and how to address them.
+The task can be daunting for newcomers to the dvLED installation game, but with a bit of planning and patience, they can make a beautiful display every time.
+Here are some challenges that dvLED presents and how to address them.